Giels/symon/README.md

 (This list is not exhaustive)

+# Limitations
+- Gradients must be taken against scalar values, i.e. the gradient of `SumAll::new(fx)` is valid but not the gradient of `fx`, in general
+- Some (less useful) ops aren't defined
+- There is no extra processing (e.g. optimizations) on the graph

 # TODO
+- !!
+Waiting on arrayfire convolution being updated -- or not -- to finish convolution support
 - For/Scan with arbitrary inner graph
-- Waiting on arrayfire convolution being updated -- or not -- to finish convolution support
 - Cleanup
-- Finish the tests!
+- More thorough/complete tests
-- Serialization
+- Serialization for the graph
 - Optimzation passes (common subexpression elimination, identity, negation-negation, etc.)
 - Proper docs

+If you would like to help on any of these, please open discussions as github issues and/or make pull requests addressing these.
+All help is greatly appreciated.